Coronavirus: Chancellor hints two-metre rule will be relaxed in PM’s review

 One expert informing the Government’s response to the pandemic as part of the scientific advisory group for emergencies (Sage) said he had revised his opposition to reducing the two-metre rule now transmission is low.

-The University of Liverpool’s Professor Calum Semple told Today: “I’m still saying two metres is safer than one but in my opinion it is now a reasonable political decision to relax these rules.”
+The University of Liverpool’s Professor Calum Semple told BBC Radio 4’s Today programme: “I’m still saying two metres is safer than one but in my opinion it is now a reasonable political decision to relax these rules.”

-He said he could “envisage going down to one metre with various caveats and other precautions” in order to reopen society.
+The PM has also hopes that children of all ages in England will be able to return to school five days a week in September, and has pledged a £1 billion catch-up plan including £350 million on a national tutoring programme targeted at the most disadvantaged pupils.

+But Dr Gavin Morgan, who is on the Government’s scientific pandemic influenza group, which in turn advises the scientific advisory group for emergencies (Sage), warned that children would need psychological support because of the disruption from school closures.

 In other developments: